chocochino/ruby-inter/README.md

-# ruby-inter
+# Homework Collection

-Repo to save all my homeworks during Ruby for Intermediate by GO-Academy X Generation Girls
+Repo to save all my homeworks during Ruby for Intermediate electives by GO-Academy X Generation Girls

+All done by Livia Lohanda.